joshenders/shouldiridemuni.com/README.md

 season in San Francisco's SoMa neighborhood.
 After work, you're often faced with the question: "Should I take the bus home or should I take the Muni train home?".

-I can't overstate how bad the consequences are if you make the wrong choice...
+I can't overstate how bad the consequences are if you make the wrong decision...

-In general, out-of-towners (Giants fans) don't really understand the Muni bus system and use it far less than the Muni train.
-The bus system is typically the slower option but on game days, it's A LOT faster and has seating room.
+In general, out-of-towners (Giants fans) don't really understand the Muni bus system and use it far less than the Muni trains.
+The bus system is typically the slower option but on game days, it's A LOT faster, has seating room, andddd fewer Giants fans.

 ## Performance